vasileandrei/CUExtension/README.md

 Android Version of The Preparator.
 Allowing lecturers to create better revision documents.
-Allowing students to better for exams more efficiently.
+Allowing students to revise for exams more efficiently.